Francisco Clavet: Playing style

 Clavet used to play in the back of the court behind the baseline, but he often used his drive to move his opponent out wide with balls that took the opponent off the court.
 He used to finish the point by approaching the net and volleying or smashing.
 His best shot was his powerful, open stance forehand drive.
 His backhand was also quite good and consistent, but not as powerful as his drive.
 He was known as an exceptional fighter on the court.
 Former tennis player and commentator for Spanish public television Andrés Gimeno said about him: "Clavet never gives up, he reaches all the balls, you must beat him each point".

 It is said, but this is not official, that Clavet was the inventor of the two-handed backhand while jumping in the air.
 While for some, this is considered only an aesthetic hit with no relevance, other people opine that, with the hip rotation, it can help the player hit with a wider angle, and therefore, it could be useful while attacking.
-This has been used by players like Sébastien Grosjean, Marcelo Rios and Thomaz Bellucci.
+This has been used by players like Sébastien Grosjean, Marcelo Ríos and Thomaz Bellucci.

 Clavet is a reference in tennis in the capital of Spain, Madrid.
 Spanish player Daniel Muñoz de la Nava sees in Clavet a reference to keep fighting in the ATP World tour: "Francisco Clavet has always been my idol.
 I practiced with him a lot when I was 20–23 and he was at the end of his career.
 He inspired me because he was always focused, professional and working hard.
 I have to work hard at every point and he really taught me a lot about how to be a professional player."